-atmosphere, from the likes of Argento, Fulci and Bava and combined this with musical influences that include Venom, Slayer,
+old school horror atmosphere, from the likes of Argento, Fulci and Bava and combined this with musical influences that include

-Bathory and Kreator.
-The end result is something far darker and even more intense than what Bulldozer had accomplished with
+Venom, Slayer, Bathory and Kreator.
+The end result is something far darker and even more intense than what Bulldozer had accomplished

-songwriting and playing.
-This possesses a raw and primitive feel, at times, while displaying more technical proficiency than
+in songwriting and playing.
+This possesses a raw and primitive feel, at times, while displaying more technical proficiency

-some of their peers, at other points.
-While the album is dominated by fast-paced riffs and drums that pummel you into oblivion,
+than some of their peers, at other points.
+While the album is dominated by fast-paced riffs and drums that pummel you into

-there are a good number of slower melodies that create an occult and ritualistic atmosphere.
-"Internal Decay" is the best
+oblivion, there are a good number of slower melodies that create an occult and ritualistic atmosphere.
+"Internal Decay" is

-example of this mixture of intensity and darkness.
-The vocals are fairly harsh, yet still decipherable, though they take on
+the best example of this mixture of intensity and darkness.
+The vocals are fairly harsh, yet still decipherable, though they

-an added distortion on occasion, injecting the music with an element of demonic infestation.
-There are a few instances where
+take on an added distortion on occasion, injecting the music with an element of demonic infestation.
+There are a few instances

-Ingo unleashed blood-curdling screams, as well.
-The only thing that would have been better would have been for him to slow
+where Ingo unleashed blood-curdling screams, as well.
+The only thing that would have been better would have been for him to

-things down and to not bother trying to fit in so many lyrics, during points where they did not fit naturally.
-There is a
+slow things down and to not bother trying to fit in so many lyrics, during points where they did not fit naturally.
+There

-thick and heavy sound to the guitars, which works well to accentuate the violent and destructive aura of the riffs.
-The bass
+is a thick and heavy sound to the guitars, which works well to accentuate the violent and destructive aura of the riffs.
+The

-work bears similarities with that found on Hell Awaits, often following along with
+bass work bears similarities with that found on Hell Awaits, often following along

-feature several tempo changes that keep things interesting and ensure that each track retains its own identity.
-There is a
+the songs feature several tempo changes that keep things interesting and ensure that each track retains its own identity.

-decent amount of Thrash mixed in here, but to label this as such would not be correct.
-The lead solos do well to increase
+There is a decent amount of Thrash mixed in here, but to label this as such would not be correct.
+The lead solos do well to

 is sometimes able to make better use of these styles than the originators.
 For example, the hints of Celtic Frost that are